ITSM

 Best practices for IT auditing

-Following some proven best practices can make your IT audits more effective, repeatable, and less stressful.
+Following some proven best practices can make your IT auditing process more effective, repeatable, and less stressful.
 Here are five tips to keep your audit process on track.

 1. Define clear objectives and scope

-Before starting any audit, be clear about what you want to achieve and which areas you’ll examine.
-A well-defined scope helps you focus resources where they matter most and avoid wasting time on irrelevant details.
+Before starting any audit, be clear about what you want to achieve and which areas you will examine.
+A well-defined scope helps you focus resources where they matter most and avoids wasting time on irrelevant details.

 2. Take a risk-based approach